PaddlePaddle/models/sequence_tagging_for_ner/README_en.md

 The  program under this directory needs to use the PaddlePaddle v0.10.0 version.
-If your PaddlePaddle  version is below, update it follow the instructions in the installation [document](http://www.paddlepaddle.org/docs/develop/documentation/en/build_and_install/pip_install_en.html)
+If your PaddlePaddle  version is below, update it follow the instructions in the installation [document](http://www.paddlepaddle.org/docs/develop/documentation/en/build_and_install/pip_install_en.html) .

 ---

 # Named Entity Recognition (NER)

-The following is the  directory structure and description of this example:
+The following is the  directory structure and description of this example.

 ```text
 .